 When $X$ is a Riemann surface (that is, an algebraic curve over the field $\CC$ of complex numbers, equipped with the complex topology), the usual physicist's representation of correlation functions is given by the Feynman path integral, which uses the Lagrangian formulation of the theory.
 This approach is not applicable in the case when $X$ is an algebraic curve over an arbitrary field of constants.
 Hence one needs other ways to define the correlation functions.
 The basic example is given by the `integrable' case, when the expectation value functional is uniquely determined by the global symmetries (and hence so are all correlation functions).

 In \cite{Takhtajan} we we gave a solution of the problem of the unique determination of the expectation value functional for the simplest scalar theories, when the finite-dimensional Lie algebra is the abelian Lie algebra $k$, and the corresponding Lie group is the multiplicative group $k^{\ast}=k\setminus\{0\}$.
-We call these theories, respectively, quantum field theories the theories of \emph{additive} and \emph{multiplicative bosons} respectively.
-The solution suggested in \cite{Takhtajan} was to enlarge the global symmetries by considering algebraic analogs of the vector space ``multi-valued additive functions on a Riemann surface'' --- the analogs of classical abelian integrals of the second kind with zero $a$-periods).
-Although the classical theory of abelian integrals was already developed by Riemann (see, e.g., \cite{Iwasawa} and \cite{Kra} for the modern exposition), corresponding algebraic theory ---``integral calculus on algebraic curves'' --- has not been fully developed.
-In the present paper we fill this gap for the case when the constant field $k$ has characteristic zero, and give an explicit construction of quantum field theories of additive and multiplicative bosons on an algebraic curve.
-These theories are naturally associated with the algebraic de Rham theorem, and their global symmetries form a vector space of additive multi-valued functions; see Theorems \ref{additive theorem} and \ref{charged theorem} for precise statements.
+We call these quantum field theories the theories of \emph{additive} and \emph{multiplicative bosons} respectively.
+The solution suggested in \cite{Takhtajan} involves enlarging the global symmetries by considering algebraic analogue of the vector space additive multi-valued functions on a Riemann surface (analogues of the classical abelian integrals of the second kind with zero $a$-periods).
+Although the classical theory of abelian integrals was already developed by Riemann (see, for example, \cite{Iwasawa} and \cite{Kra} for a modern exposition), the corresponding algebraic theory (integral calculus on algebraic curves) has not been fully developed.
+In this paper we partially fill this gap in the case when the field $k$ of constants has characteristic zero and give an explicit construction of the quantum field theories of additive bosons on an algebraic curve.
+These theories are naturally connected with the algebraic de Rham theorem, and their global symmetries form a vector space of additive multi-valued functions; see Theorems \ref{additive theorem} and \ref{charged theorem} for precise statements.
 Our construction of quantum field theories on algebraic curves may be regarded as an algebraic analogue of the geometric realization of conformal field theories on Riemann surfaces in \cite{KNTY}.
 The quantum field theory of multiplicative bosons requires an algebraic analogue of the group of multiplicative multi-valued functions on a Riemann surface (analogues of the exponentials of abelian integrals of the third kind with zero $a$-periods).
 We plan to discuss the analogue of this group and the corresponding multiplicative Ward identities in a separate publication.